 In an ideal world, our homes would be built to withstand all kinds of weather in every season.
-However, we know that man-made construction has its faults, no matter how strong the materials or how talented the laborers.
-Plus, we cannot accurately predict the weather 100% of the time.
+However, we know that weather is unpredictable and can cause all kinds of damage.

 Meteorologists make their best-educated guess at the time, but weather conditions can change on a whim.
-To best prepare for all kinds of weather, remember our seven P’s:
+To take control and prepare for all kinds of weather, remember our seven P’s:

 - Is there a Pool on your property?
 Pools make great hideaway places!
 The weight of the water within them makes them so heavy that they are less susceptible to storm damage.
 Submerge any patio furniture in them so that your chairs and tables don’t get blown away.